Frequently Asked Questions About First Step Detox

 What Does a Typical Day Look Like?

 What your day will look like depends on whether you are in a detox or a drug and alcohol rehab program.
-For those in detox, the focus is on safely getting your body through the withdrawal process.
+For those in first step detox, the focus is on safely getting your body through the withdrawal process.
 This means that you’ll spend more time resting, and you won’t be able to partake in physical activities like exercise.
 This is because withdrawal can be quite difficult on your blood pressure and heart rate, and physical activity can make this worse.
 However, this doesn’t mean there won’t be anything to do.
 During detox, our patients are able to watch TV, play board games, read, write, spend some time outside and engage in stress-relieving activities, such as meditation and listening to music.
 Lumiere Detox Center also offers optional groups during the detox phase if you feel up to it.

 Once you enter into a drug and alcohol rehab program, there are even more options.
 The day starts at 7 a.m. when you wake up, and lights out is at 11 p.m.
 Our patients usually spend some time getting ready for the day in the morning and then head to eat breakfast.
 We serve three full well-balanced, delicious meals every day and also offer snacks.
 When you’re not sleeping or eating, you can participate in physical activities, such as basketball and exercise classes, as well as social endeavors, such as cookouts and movie nights.